Choose a few must-see French movies from the list below and start practicing your language skills!

-Movies, books, radio programs, even cartoons are excellent ways to practice french even if you don’t understand it all the first round.
+Movies, books, radio programs, and even cartoons are excellent ways to practice French even if you don’t understand it all the first round.
 Just be patient with yourself until you get used to intonations and pronunciation.

 MUST SEE FRENCH MOVIE SET IN THE SOUTH OF FRANCE